ismcalpi/stormguild.us/README.md

 + [X] Finalize Admin Panel
 + [ ] Create Roster with Battle Net API
 + [X] Make the Twitch page look good and advertise our streamers better
++ [ ] Convert the application process into a dynamic system, allow officers to add / remove questions via admin panel